Pentium II

 The Pentium II is a brand of sixth-generation Intel x86 microprocessors based on the P6 microarchitecture, introduced on May 7, 1997.
-It combined the P6 microarchitecture seen on the Pentium Pro with the MMX instruction set of the Pentium MMX, and is the second processor using the Pentium brand.
+It combined the P6 microarchitecture seen on the Pentium Pro with the MMX instruction set of the Pentium MMX, and is the second major generation of the Pentium, succeeding the original Pentium (P5) as the series flagship under the Intel brand.

 Containing 7.5 million transistors (27.4 million in the case of the mobile Dixon with 256 KB on-die L2 cache), the Pentium II featured an improved version of the first P6-generation core of the Pentium Pro, which contained 5.5 million transistors.
 However, its L2 cache subsystem was a downgrade when compared to the Pentium Pro's.

 In 1998, Intel stratified the Pentium II family by releasing the Pentium II-based Celeron line of processors for low-end computers and the Intel Pentium II Xeon line for servers and workstations.
-The Celeron was characterized by a reduced or omitted (in some cases present but disabled) on-die full-speed L2 cache and a 66 MT/s FSB.
-The Xeon was characterized by a range of full-speed L2 cache (from 512 KB to 2048 KB), a 100 MT/s FSB, a different physical interface (Slot 2), and support for symmetric multiprocessing.

-In February 1999, the Pentium II was replaced by the nearly identical Pentium III, which only added the then-new SSE instruction set.
+The Celeron was characterized by a reduced or omitted (in some cases present but disabled) on-die full-speed L2 cache and a 66 MT/s FSB, while the Xeon was characterized by a range of full-speed L2 cache (from 512 KB to 2048 KB), a 100 MT/s FSB, a different physical interface (Slot 2), and support for symmetric multiprocessing.
+In February 1999, the Pentium II was replaced as the series flagship by the nearly identical Pentium III, which only added the then-new SSE instruction set.
 However, the older family would continue to be produced until June 2001 for desktop units, September 2001 for mobile units, and the end of 2003 for embedded devices.

-Intel officially declared end-of-life and discontinued Pentium II processors on January 1, 2005.